-The University of Virginia Cancer Center was established during the tenure of Robert M. Carey, M.D., who served as Dean of the School of Medicine from 1986-2002.
+The University of Virginia Health System was established during the tenure of Robert M. Carey, M.D., who served as Dean of the School of Medicine from 1986-2002.
 A capital campaign resulted in the construction of a new 150,000 square-foot outpatient cancer center, which opened in 2011.
 The Emily Couric Clinical Cancer Center is named for former Virginia State Senator Emily Couric, sister of news anchor Katie Couric.
 The center aims to provide patients with state-of-the-art treatment in a setting of dignity and comfort, using ample natural light and building materials.

 The Cancer Center at the University of Virginia treats mesothelioma at their lung clinic.
 The Lung Cancer Clinic is one of the largest and most active of its kind in the southeast, and their multidisciplinary team integrates research and clinical services to offer comprehensive care to mesothelioma patients.